opus1993/pubrepo/content/post/Chicago R Collaborative 2020/index.md

 ## What I learned

 In addition to networking, I took a lot of notes on the topics most relevant to me.
-They included GitHub Therapy, Communities of Practices, Learning Resources.
+They included GitHub Therapy, Communities of Practices, and Learning Resources.

 ### GitHub Therapy